1jour1vin

 About the wine:

-Château Chantegrive’s top-tier white wine.
+Château Chantegrive’s top-of-the-line white wine.
 A blend of white floral aromas and hints of verbena.
-Rich on the palate, with subtle vanilla notes and a full-bodied texture.
-The finish features pink grapefruit and lime.
+Rich on the palate, with a hint of vanilla and good body.
+The finish features notes of pink grapefruit and lime.
 Moderate liveliness.
-A balance between restrained tension and fullness.
+A balance between measured tension and fullness.
 A wine for fine dining.

 Yves Beck